wpmetabox/docs/_docs/fields/checkbox-list.md

 ## Overview

 The checkbox list field creates a list of tick-able checkboxes.
-Users are able to select multiple choices from the predefined list.
+You are able to select multiple choices from the predefined list.

 ## Screenshots